Set-valued risk statistics with the time value of money: Introduction

 \section{Introduction}

-In their seminal paper, Artzner et al. (1997)(1999) firstly introduced the class of coherent risk measures, by proposing four basic properties to be satisfied by every sound financial risk measure.
-Further, F\"{o}llmer and Schied (2002) and, independently, Frittelli and Rosazza Gianin (2002) introduced the broader class, named convex risk measure, by dropping one of the coherency axioms.
+Research on risk is a popular topic in both quantitative and theoretical research, and risk models have attracted considerable attention.
+The quantitative calculation on risk involves two problems: choosing an appropriate risk model and allocating risk to individual institutions.
+This has led to further research on risk statistics.\\

-As pointed out by El Karoui and Ravanelli (2009), the axiom of translation invariance, which is also called cash additivity may fail once there is any form of uncertainty about interest rates because the money is of time value.
-For example, when $m$ dollars are added to a future position $X$, the capital requirement at time $t=0$ is reduced by less than $m$ dollars because the value of the money may grow as the time goes by.
-Therefore, it is more appropriate to use cash sub-additivity to replace cash additivity.
-This observation motivated us to study the cash sub-additive risk statistics.
+In traditional research of risk statistic, the property of translative invariance denies the time value of money.
+However, as pointed out by EL Karouii and Ravanelli (2009), the translative invariance axiom may fail once there is any form of uncertainty about interest rates because the money has a time value.
+For example, when $m$ dollars are added to a future position $X$, the capital requirement at time $t=0$ is reduced by less than $m$ dollars because the value of the money may grow with time.
+Therefore, it is more appropriate to study risk statistics from the perspective of the time value of money.

-On the other hand, from the statistical point of view by Kou, Peng and Heyde (2013), the behavior of a random variable can be characterized by its samples.
-At the same time, one can also incorporate scenario analysis into this framework.
-Therefore, a natural question is how about the discuss of cash sub-additive risk with scenario analysis.

-In the present paper, we will study the cash sub-additive risk statistics with scenario analysis.
-By taking into account the time value of money, the dual representation results for them will be also provieded.
-This cash sub-additive risk statistics can be considered as a extension of the convex risk statistics introsuced by Tian and Suo (2012).

-It is worth mentioning that the issue of risk measures with scenario analysis have already been studied by Delbaen (2002).
-It have also been extensively studied in the last decade.
-For example, see Kou, Peng and Heyde (2013), Ahmed, Filipovic, and Svindland (2008), Assa and Morales (2010), Tian and Suo (2012), Tian and Jiang (2015), and the references therein.
-From this point of view, the present paper can also be considered as a kind of risk extension of risk statistics.